riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 My main motivation is to try to separate my understanding of TDT, UDT, and FDT.
 Before trying to work on this comparison, they all seemed similar in that they considered acausal or logical correlations.

-Therefore, I focus on three dimensions for this comparison that I think best differentiate between these decision theories.
+Therefore, I focus on three dimensions for comparison that I think best differentiate between these decision theories.

-Some differences decision theories might have:

-TODO explain where the "you don't know which instance of the algorithm you are" idea fits in.

 ## Outermost iteration